Khirbet Bata

 Byzantine:

-During the Byzantine period (5th-7th C) the area of western Galilee was mostly populated by Christians.
-The area within the municipal area of the city of Karmiel was the densest in this region - a total of nine (!)
+During the Byzantine period (5th-7th century) the area of western Galilee was mostly populated by Christians.
+The area within the municipal area of the city of Karmiel was the densest in this region – a total of nine (!)
 Byzantine monasteries were excavated here or identified as such.

 Khirbet Bata was one the most important site in this area - a Byzantine fortified village with 2 small churches.
 The village was protected by a wall around the higher foothills and the lower church, which is unique in Byzantine villages.